eric2323223/jekyll-now/drafts/GPT.md

 > The resulting dataset, WebText, contains the text subset of these 45 million links.
 To extract the text from HTML responses we use a combination of the Dragnet (Peters & Lecocq, 2013) and Newspaper1 content extractors.
 All results presented in this paper use a preliminary version of WebText which does not include links created after Dec 2017 and which after de-duplication and some heuristic based cleaning contains slightly over 8 million documents for a total of 40 GB of text.
 We removed all Wikipedia documents from WebText since it is a common data source for other datasets and could complicate analysis due to over1https://github.com/codelucas/newspaper Language Models are Unsupervised Multitask Learners lapping training data with test evaluation tasks.
 #### model
 > The model largely follows the details of the OpenAI GPT model (Radford et al., 2018) with a Parameters Layers dmodel 117M 12 768 345M 24 1024 762M 36 1280 1542M 48 1600 Table 2.
 Architecture hyperparameters for the 4 model sizes. few modifications.
 Layer normalization (Ba et al., 2016) was moved to the input of each sub-block, similar to a pre-activation residual network (He et al., 2016) and an additional layer normalization was added after the final selfattention block.
 A modified initialization which accounts for the accumulation on the residual path with model depth is used.
 We scale the weights of residual layers at initialization by a factor of 1/ √ N where N is the number of residual layers.
 The vocabulary is expanded to 50,257.
 We also increase the context size from 512 to 1024 tokens and a larger batchsize of 512 is used.
+#### Experiments
+> We trained and benchmarked four LMs with approximately log-uniformly spaced sizes.
+The architectures are summarized in Table 2.
+The smallest model is equivalent to the original GPT, and the second smallest equivalent to the largest model from BERT (Devlin et al., 2018).
+Our largest model, which we call GPT-2, has over an order of magnitude more parameters than GPT.
+The learning rate of each model was manually tuned for the best perplexity on a 5% held-out sample of WebText.
+All models still underfit WebText and held-out perplexity has as of yet improved given more training time.
+> Parameters Layers dmodel 117M 12 768 345M 24 1024 762M 36 1280 1542M 48 1600 Table 2.
+Architecture hyperparameters for the 4 model sizes.
 #### Analysis
 > We demonstrate that language models begin to learn these tasks without any explicit supervision when trained on a new dataset of millions of webpages called WebText.
 > These findings suggest a promising path towards building language processing systems which learn to perform tasks from their naturally occurring demonstrations.